Agriculture Day (Ag Day) for 2023 is Friday 22nd September.

 Chickens need to be kept warm.
 To assist with this it is recommended that two or three chicks are raised together.
 It is suggested that they are kept under a heat lamp or beside an oil column heater constantly for the first few weeks until strong and feathers have formed.
 Chicks eat Chicken Starter Mix and need a continuous supply of fresh water.

-There are a number of businesses which sell milk powder, calf meal, chicken starter mix etc. Feed supplies can be brought from The Villiage Saddlery Clevedon, Profarm in Papakura, Wrightson Animals Stuffs in Takanini, RD 1 in Pukekohe or your local vet.
+There are a number of businesses that sell milk powder, calf meal, chicken starter mix etc. Feed supplies can be brought from Pet and Paddock Clevedon, Profarm in Papakura, Wrightson Animals Stuffs in Takanini, RD 1 in Pukekohe or your local vet.

 For those who cannot raise a newborn there are two alternatives:

-Bring along your pet; (dogs & cats excluded), rabbit, fish, guinea pig, bird, frog or lizard.
+Bring along your pet; (no dogs & cats ), rabbit, fish, guinea pig, bird, frog or lizard.
 They don’t have to be young animals raised.
 Your rabbit for example, can be a mature animal but not younger than 8 weeks.